 RSV Revised Standard Version of the Bible, copyright 1952 [2nd edition, 1971] by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.

 NRSV New Revised Standard Version Bible, copyright 1989, Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.

 KJV Public domain.
 No copyright info needed for verses marked (KJV)NKJV Scripture marked (NKJV) taken from the New King James Version.
 Copyright © 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.

 AbleLight is committed to financial accountability and integrity.
-We are a member of the Evangelical Council for Financial Accountability (ECFA).
 All donations to AbleLight will be used to advance the charitable mission of AbleLight to serve persons with intellectual and developmental disabilities.

 Gifts made to AbleLight are irrevocable and restricted designations will be honored to the fullest extent possible; however, if due to a change in circumstances or conditions that makes honoring a restriction impossible or impractical, AbleLight reserves the right to use all funds for purposes that AbleLight believes will most nearly accomplish the intent of the gift or for the greatest need of the organization.

 AbleLight is recognized in the U.S. by the Internal Revenue Service as a 501(c)(3) organization.
 Our federal tax ID # is 39-0806446.
 Gifts are deductible as charitable contributions for federal and state income tax purposes, as permitted by law.

 You will receive an official acknowledgment for this gift that may be used for tax purposes.

 Thank you for helping us ensure the best quality of care for the people we support.